EXPLAINER-'Dueling electors' pose risk of U.S. vote deadlock

 But Foley notes that some scholars and an analysis by the Congressional Research Service have rejected that conclusion.

 Academics have sketched out several scenarios.
-Under one, Pence as president of the Senate, could throw out both sets of electors for a state.
+Under one, Pence as president of the Senate could throw out both sets of a state's electors.
 Another contemplates that the House of Representatives would end up choosing between Biden and Trump.
-There is even a scenario in which the Speaker of the House, currently Democrat Nancy Pelosi, could become the acting president.
+There is even a scenario in which the Speaker of the House, currently Democrat Nancy Pelosi, could become acting president.

-The Supreme Court may be called upon to interpret the Electoral College Act to break the deadlock.
+The Supreme Court may be called upon to interpret the Electoral College Act to break any deadlock.

-A Supreme Court ruling helped resolve the 2000 election in favor of George Bush, but that case was about a recount in Florida and the decision was reached before electors had met to cast the votes.
+A Supreme Court ruling helped resolve the 2000 election in favor of George Bush over Al Gore, but that case was about a recount in Florida and the decision was reached before electors met to cast their votes.

 Has this happened before?

-In 1876, dueling electors in three states deadlocked the election until a deal was brokered days before Inauguration Day.
+In 1876, dueling electors in three states were deadlocked until a deal was brokered days before Inauguration Day.

 The dispute was resolved after Republican Rutherford B. Hayes became president in exchange for withdrawing U.S. troops left over from the Civil War from Southern states.